-- The latter can include one or more of the following: - disclosure of those transaction costs that can be identified and quantified - disclosure of the percentage of transactions processed by affiliated parties - disclosure of the turnover rate of the portfolio, along with an explanatory note commenting this turnover rate both in absolute 19 and relative terms.
-20 - Some jurisdictions require that transaction costs be included in the TER, despite the practical difficulties raised by such a requirement. - Transaction costs will be reflected in the performance of the investment fund because the costs affect the cost of the fund's investment.
+- The latter can include one or more of the following: - disclosure of those transaction costs that can be identified and quantified - · disclosure of the percentage of transactions processed by affiliated parties - disclosure of the turnover rate of the portfolio, along with an explanatory note commenting on this turnover rate both in absolute and relative terms. - Some jurisdictions require that transaction costs be included in the TER, despite the practical difficulties raised by such a requirement. - Transaction costs that are paid by a CIS will be reflected in the performance of the CIS because the transaction costs may decrease the amount of assets that are otherwise available for investment and CIS performance usually is calculated based on the percentage change in a CIS's assets over time.